 - To garner collective action of the UN Global Compact and its related UN initiatives.

 Law In Order is a signatory to the UN Global Compact and is committed to demonstrating tangible actions to support the Ten Principles by submitting formal Communications on Progress on an annual basis.
-Please click here to see the letter from our Managing Director, Julian McGrath to the UN Global Compact.

 The ten principles of the United Nations relating to the Global Compact: